anybill/documentation/api_vendor.md

   For this, the respective store from which the receipt is to be issued must already have been added via the Store API.
 </p>
 <p>
-Values for quantity type and tender type can be the integer value or the string equivalent.
+Values for quantityType and tenderTypeId can be the integer value or the string equivalent.

-Possible values for quantity type
+### Possible quantityType values
 - Count | 0
 - Kilogram | 1
 - Lbs | 2